The ADOC Boards are Independent Public Authorities with high standards of governance and accountability

 The Boards are subject to an internal audit four times a year to test their systems and processes to ensure compliance with the law and best practice.
 The auditors are given unrestricted access to this process and the Boards must properly consider the recommendations of the internal auditor.

 Every year an external government appointed Auditor undertakes sample testing of the Boards’ accounts and systems and makes recommendations that the Boards must properly consider.
+The Annual Returns for each board can be accessed in the Resources section of our website.

 The National Audit Office can scrutinise internal drainage boards and report the results to Parliament.